stefanovic80/geompy/README.md

 # Installation

 Just ensure you have a fully working python environment with matplotlib and numpy installed on it.
-Than download the script.py and run it on a python interprete, such as ipython
+Than download the script.py and run it on a python interpreter, such as ipython

 `run script.py`

 ![Alt Text](pictures/pythonInterpreter.png)

-In case of problems of compatibility due to different numpy and or matplotlib versions, than create a 'analyticGeomEnv' conda environment
+In case of dysfunctions, check numpy and/or matplotlib versions and create a 'analyticGeomEnv' conda environment

 `conda env create -f analyticGeomEnv.yml`